 - (a) The visibility measurement is representative of the instrument location (unless several visibility meters are installed), while a visual observation makes use a 360° field of view, but is limited by the available visual landmarks.
 This means, the automated measurement will have high precision for the specific location, but may not be representative of a wider area. - (b) The cloud cover is usually derived from the measurements of the cloud base height from a ceilometer, combined or averaged over a given period of time (10, 30 or 60 minutes), while a human observer has a larger view of the sky, at least during day.
 The automated measurement represents a line through the sky in the direction of the upper winds.
 This may not correlate with the instantaneous whole of sky observation by a human. - (c) A present weather instrument is not currently able to identify the full range of present weather codes that a human observer is able to report.

-In essence, manual and automated observations of visibility, cloud cover and present weather are distinctly different.
-Therefore, the Meteorological Services should improve their definition of requirements with respect to3:
+In essence, manual and subjectiveautomated observations, and future changes in reporting code, of visibility, cloud cover and present weather are distinctly different.
+Therefore, the Meteorological Services should improve their definition of requirements with respect to: $\frac{3}{2}$.